 Argyll & Bute Health and Social Care Partnership is a partnership between Argyll & Bute Council and NHS Highland working together to deliver health and social care services in Argyll & Bute.

-We are delighted to announce that we are holding in-person community events in October, where we invite you to come and tell us your views about our proposed priorities and to hear:
+We are delighted to announce that we are holding in-person community events between October and December, where we invite you to come and tell us your views about our proposed priorities and to hear:

 Date